naimam/MUSICREACT/README.md

    *  artist: name, image, top tracks.
    *  song: name, song image, preview URL.
 * Genius API - used to get lyrics of the current song.
 * PostgreSQL - Database management system that allows a user's username and favorite artist data to be saved.
+* React - (JavaScript framework) for keeping UI in sync with the app state - makes app interactive without overwhelming the server with requests.
+For example, when an artist is added, it is automatically displayed on the client side.
+* Fetch - Javascript API for sending POST and GET messages.
+When the save button is clicked, it sends the user's changes to the server.
 ## Setup
-1. Install in terminal: os, dotenv, spotipy, random, requests, flask, psycopg2-binary, flask-login, flask-sqlalchemy, PostgreSQL
+1. Install in terminal: os, dotenv, spotipy, random, requests, flask, psycopg2-binary, flask-login, flask-sqlalchemy, PostgreSQL, npm

 2. Create [Spotify APP](https://developer.spotify.com/documentation/web-api/ "Spotify API") and copy the Client ID and Client Secret.
 3. Create [Genius APP](https://docs.genius.com/ "Genius API") and copy the genius token.